The Simple Path to Wealth, by JL Collins

 - The stock market is a powerful wealth-building tool:

-- Long term, the US market always goes up (historical averages of 8-12% depending on the time period selected).
+- Long term, the US market always goes up (historical averages of 8-12% depending on the period selected).
 Invest long-term, and you will benefit from it.

 - Keep a simple investment strategy.
 Use a few simple Vanguard index funds (low fees).